Skip to content

 OUT.println("");

-// read the first line of the response
+// read the 1st line of the answer

-// compare the HTTP line to the correct response template
+// compare the HTTP line with the model of the correct answer

 }//if(result)

-// read the response until the end of the headers, looking for any cookies
+// we read the response through to the end of the headers, looking for any cookies

 // empty line?

-// if we don't have the session token, look for it
+// if you don't have the session token, look for it

 if (JSESSIONID.equals("")){

-// Compare the HTTP line to the cookie pattern
+// compare the HTTP line with the cookie template

 }//if(result)